1 Reserve the materials you would like to borrow

 2 Pick up your materials after you have been notified

 - You will be notified when your materials are ready.
 The notification will either be by email, text, or automated phone call – whichever you have specified.

 - You will need your library card number to pick up your items.

-- If you do not pick up your items within a week, we will return themto the collection, and you may reserve it again when you are ready.
+- f you do not pick up your items within a week, we will return them to the collection, and you may reserve them again when you are ready.

 - Why am I only able to reserve 3 items instead of 10?
 This could be be because you have a Texas membership which is limited to 3 reserves and checkouts, or it could be that you are trying to reserve Bluebonnets or LoneStars which are limited to 3 because of high demand.
 Read-alouds are limited to 2 at a time.

 - I reserved an item that says it is on the shelf at the library.
 Will I get it tomorrow?
 Not necessarily.
 The list of reserve requests is quite long some days, and we may not get to them all.
-Sometimes the material you requested has to be transferred from the other location.
-You will receive a notification when your reserve is being processed, and it will be available for pickup the next day.
+You will receive a notification when your reserve is ready.

 Catalog browsing tips

-- The book scroll at the top shows many of our latest additions.
-You can click on a book cover to open the record and reserve the item.
+- Book Scroll at the top shows many of our latest additions… click a book cover to open.

-- The What’s Trending box has three tabs listing popular titles, recent purchases, and book lists.
+- What’s Trending box has three tabs listing popular titles, recent purchases, and book lists.